-Opened in September 2016, the Xavier Centre offers co-educational specialist provision for post 16 students with moderate learning difficulties (MLD) who have an education, health and care plan.
+Opened in September 2016, the Xavier Centre offers co-educational specialist provision for post-16 students with moderate learning difficulties (MLD) who have an education, health and care plan.
 You will be able to study a range of Entry Level qualifications up to Level 1 in English, maths and ICT as well as life skills.
 In addition, you will have the opportunity to develop your skills across a range of practical subject areas.
-Links between the provision and the mainstream sixth form are fostered to ensure that pupils feel part of the wider school community at Richard Challoner School.
-You will be expected to enrol for two consecutive, academic years (Year 12 and Year 13) and have the chance to develop links with other local colleges in your second year.
+Links with the mainstream sixth form are fostered so that pupils feel part of the wider school community.
+You will be expected to enrol for two consecutive, academic years (Year 12 and Year 13) and